 Optimal Reinsurance with Multiple Reinsurers: Competitive Pricing and Coalition Stability

-We study economic pricing of reinsurance contracts via competition of an insurer with multiple reinsurers.
-All firms are endowed with distortion risk measures or expected exponential utilities.
-We require that contracts are Pareto optimal, individually rational, and satisfy a competition constraint that we call coalition stability.
-Indemnities are characterized by imposing Pareto optimality, as studied in the literature.
-In this paper, we characterize the corresponding premiums.
-There is a gain for the insurer due to the competition constraint.
-When the firms use distortion risk measures, this constraint yields stability for subcoalitions, which is a condition akin to the core in cooperative game theory.
-We show this gain for the insurer in closed form.
-Then, we derive that the premium is represented by a distortion premium function.
+This paper studies economic pricing of reinsurance contracts via competition of an insurer with multiple reinsurers.
+All firms are assumed to be endowed with distortion risk measures or expected exponential utilities.
+Reinsurance contracts are required to be Pareto optimal, individually rational, and satisfy a competition constraint that we call coalition stability.
+As shown in the literature, it holds that Pareto optimality is equivalent to a structure on the indemnities.
+This paper characterizes the corresponding premiums by a competition argument.
+The competition among reinsurers imposes constraints on the premiums that the reinsurers are able to charge and this may lead to a strictly positive profit for the insurer.
+When the firms use distortion risk measures, this constraint yields stability for sub-coalitions, which is a condition akin to the core in cooperative game theory.
+The premiums and the profit of the insurer are derived in closed-form.
+This paper illustrates this premium function with the Mean Conditional Value-at-Risk and the GlueVaR.
 If the firms use expected exponential utilities, the premium is represented by an exponential premium.
-We illustrate this premium function with the Mean Conditional Value-at-Risk.

 Keywords: reinsurance, multiple reinsurers, competition, premiums, Mean Conditional Value-at-Risk